ChauEric/nginx-2420/Assignment3p1.md

 **cd** is the _change directory_ command and will move you to the folder specified in the path.

 Once in this directory, we will edit the existing example index.html file.
+We will use sudo to grant the necessary security privileges to make these changes.

 ```
 sudo vim index.html